We are committed to safeguarding the privacy of our application users, website visitors, service users, individual customers and customer personnel.

 In this Section 3, we have set out the purposes for which we may process personal data and the legal bases of the processing.

-Operations – We may process your personal data for the purposes of operating our application, providing our services, generating invoices, bills and other payment-related documentation, and credit control.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our application, services and business.
+Operations – We may process your personal data for the purposes of operating our application and website, providing our services, generating invoices, bills and other payment-related documentation, and credit control.
+The legal basis for this processing is our legitimate interests, namely the proper administration of our software, website, services and business.

-Personalisation – We may process account data, service data and/or usage data for the purposes of personalising the content that you see in our application and through our services to ensure that you only see material that is relevant to you.
-The legal basis for this processing is our legitimate interests, namely offering the best possible experience for our application and service users.
+Personalisation – We may process account data, service data and/or usage data for the purposes of personalising the content that you see on our website and through our services to ensure that you only see material that is relevant to you.
+The legal basis for this processing is our legitimate interests, namely offering the best possible experience for our website visitors and service users.

-Research and analysis – We may process usage data, service data and/or transaction data for the purposes of researching and analysing the use of our application and services, as well as researching and analysing other interactions with our business.
-The legal basis for this processing is our legitimate interests, namely monitoring, supporting, improving and securing our application, services and business generally.
+Research and analysis – We may process usage data, service data and/or transaction data for the purposes of researching and analysing the use of our application, website and services, as well as researching and analysing other interactions with our business.
+The legal basis for this processing is our legitimate interests, namely monitoring, supporting, improving and securing our application, website, services and business generally.

 Record keeping – We may process your personal data for the purposes of creating and maintaining our databases, back-up copies of our databases and our business records generally.
 The legal basis for this processing is our legitimate interests, namely ensuring that we have access to all the information we need to properly and efficiently run our business in accordance with this policy.